Is budgeting really that important? Learn how to take control of your finances, meet your money goals, and avoid pitfalls!

 3. Monthly Adjustments

 I love using the EveryDollar app for budgeting.
 It makes creating a new budget each month so easy!
 However, when I carry forward the same numbers from the month prior my budget plan usually fails.
-It’s important to look at each month individually to see if there are any adjustments that need to be made.
-Examples of adjustments are allotting more money in December for Christmas presents, planning for an oil change every 3 months, putting extra money into the grocery category when you know there is a good sale coming up, etc.
+It’s important to look at each month individually to see if any adjustments need to be made.
+Examples of adjustments are allotting more money in December for Christmas presents, planning for an oil change every 3 months, putting extra money into the grocery category when you know a good sale is coming up, etc.

 Budgeting takes a lot of trial and error practice.
 Give yourself grace as you learn one month at a time.
-If you’re new to budgeting, check out Budgeting for Moms: Your Ultimate Guide for a beginners lesson.
-If you’re interested in learning more about living on a single income, I’ve created a free Budget Guide with Conversation Starter questions to help you decide if you can make it work.
+If you’re new to budgeting, check out Budgeting for Moms: Your Ultimate Guide for a beginner’s lesson.
+If you want to learn more about living on a single income, I’ve created a free Budget Guide with Conversation Starter questions to help you decide if you can make it work.
 For additional resources, I highly recommend checking out the library of Dave Ramsey articles on the topic!

 Good luck, I’m rooting for you!